…

 lighting our candles we whispered

-entwined fingers as feather fell around us
+entwined fingers as feathers fell around us

-out of a howling darkness
+out of a howling darkness where our faces lifted

-frightening in the suddenness
+saw them spin frightening in the suddenness

-surrounding us like hooves or drums beating.
+surrounding us like hooves or drums beating

-Gutted fruits lay in sweet decay:
+Gutted fruits lay in sweet decay

-coconas and papayas blistered dropped from claws
+coconas and papayas blistered

-gored in the fall open to be eaten, seeds left
+open to be eaten, seeds left

 with much flesh on the wide floor